 By definition, an intervention is “action taken to improve a situation, especially a medical disorder.”
 In the case of a drug intervention, that is exactly what happens.
-Becoming more common, this process of organizing an intervention to help those inflicted with addiction, rather than punishing them.
+This implementations of interventions are becoming more common.
+Many have found great success in the process of organizing an intervention to help those inflicted with addiction, rather than punishing the addict or alcoholic.

 An intervention is a process where an addicts family and friends with the help of a professional interventionist, can show the addict his or her destructive behavior with immediate treatment plans following the conclusion of the intervention.